microsoft/playwright/docs/src/codegen.md

 ### Emulate viewport size

-Playwright opens a browser window with it's viewport set to a specific width and height and is not responsive as tests need to be run under the same conditions.
+Playwright opens a browser window with its viewport set to a specific width and height and is not responsive as tests need to be run under the same conditions.
 Use the `--viewport` option to generate tests with a different viewport size.

 ```bash js
 npx playwright codegen --viewport-size=800,600 playwright.dev